Multi-Head Adapter Routing for Cross-Task Generalization: Introduction

 To answer the first question, we propose a new routing function, \polys{}, that mixes adapters at a more granular level.
-Differently from \poly{}, where routing decisions are made for each adapter as a whole, in \polys{} we linearly combine subsets of the adapter dimensions (i.e. heads), each with different combination coefficients.
+Differently from \poly{}, where routing decisions are made for each adapter as a whole, in \polys{} we linearly combine blocks of the adapter dimensions (i.e. heads), each with different combination coefficients.
 We evaluate \polys{} and a series of competitive baselines for few-shot task adaptation on the T0 task suite \citep{sanh2022multitask} and Super-Natural Instructions~\citep[SuperNI;][]{ni}.
 Based on our results, we report that \polys{} outperforms \poly{} and single adapter baselines.
 Additionally, we show that, thanks to the increased expressivity of the routing function, it becomes possible to fine-tune only the parameters of the routing function (and not the adapters) during few-shot adaptation: the resulting method, \polys{}-$z$, yields competitive performance while requiring orders of magnitude fewer parameters.

 Regarding the second and third questions, we uncover that optimization during multitask pretraining plays a key role in explaining the downstream performance of routing-based PEFT approaches.
 Specifically, we find that \polys{} exhibits a higher cosine similarity between gradients from different tasks than \poly{} and single-adapter multi-task training.
 Hence, routing enables more knowledge transfer and less interference across tasks during multi-task pre-training.
 This finding led us to investigate whether routing is useful also during few-shot adaptation.
 It has been hypothesized \citep{ponti2022combining} that one of the reasons behind \poly{}'s performance resides in the inductive bias of the modular architecture, which allows test tasks to recombine and locally adapt the most relevant modules.
 To test this hypothesis, we propose \polysm{}, where the routing function is discarded and all available adapter parameters are averaged before few-shot adaptation.
 We find that \polysm{} can recover the performance of \polys{}, hinting that \poly{}/\polys{} gains are only a result of better multi-task optimization.
+Finally, we show that \polysm{} can also be used as an effective zero-shot transfer method by training the average of the pre-trained adapters for a few additional steps on the multi-task training set.
+This yields gains up to 3\% on absolute accuracy w.r.t. to strong baselines such as T0-11B.